 To us, each case is important.
 Past clients know the personal concern we feel for them.
 If you would like the name of a reference, please ask.

 Particularly after someone has been injured, he or she cannot afford to pay an attorney at the usual hourly rate for the many hours of work necessary to recover compensation.
 If a client does want to pay by the hour, this can be arranged, but usually clients choose a contingent fee arrangement whereby the attorney is paid out of the money recovered -- if there is no recovery, there is no fee.
 GLAZER, MAURER & PETERSON, P.C. offers a contingent fee agreement in many cases.
 Please feel free to discuss fees with us when you come in for a consultation.

 If you have been injured and you think it is someone else's fault, please call us.
-You may set an appointment with PETER GLAZER or STEVE MAURER or, if you wish, you may call and speak with PETER GLAZER or STEVE MAURER (remember that if he is in court or with a client, he may have to call you back).
+You may set an appointment with PETER GLAZER or, if you wish, you may call and speak with PETER GLAZER (remember that if he is in court or with a client, he may have to call you back).
 Our number is 503-635-8801.
 Our offices are conveniently located (our clients come from all parts of Portland as well as such surrounding communities as Hillsboro, Vancouver, Tigard, Tualatin, McMinnville, Gresham, Oregon City, Beaverton, Milwaukie, Gladstone, Aloha, Wilsonville, Newberg, Clackamas, Sandy and Estacada).
 Peter has represented clients from many other states and several foreign countries.
 When you visit, be sure to take advantage of our building's free and easy parking.